-If you have a committed partner, but do not want to marry, a Baltimore domestic partnership attorney can help you formalize your relationship.
+If you have a committed partner, but do not want to marry, a Maryland domestic partnership attorney can help you formalize your relationship.
 At James E. Crawford, Jr. & Associates, we represent both same-sex and opposite-sex couples with domestic partnership issues.
 Our lawyers can help you draft a domestic partnership agreement, establish your partnership with the state, or help you end an existing partnership — learn more below.

 What Is a Domestic Partnership?

 A domestic partnership is a civil union that recognizes “mutual interdependence” between two, unmarried adults.
 In order to legally register a domestic partnership in Baltimore, Annapolis, Bel Air, and the rest of Maryland, you must:

 - Provide proof that you are living together and mutually interdependent (such as proof of a joint bank account, mortgage, car loan, or shared insurance policies);

 - File a domestic partnership affidavit with the state.